A non-reciprocal model for morphogenesis in symbiosis

-We next explore the deformations that emerge when a collection of symbionts interacts with a deformable vesicle (Fig.~\ref{fig:fig4}A) by considering $N_S$ identical and initially homogeneously distributed symbionts near a host.
-For simplicity, we set every symbiont particle to interact in the same (non-)reciprocal manner with the host, while symbiont particles interact with each other through volume exclusion only.
+\textit{Morphologies in interaction with multiple symbionts.} Symbiotic partnerships at the microscale generally consist of numerous of symbionts interacting with larger host organisms (Fig.~\ref{fig:fig1}A)~\cite{muller_first_2010}.
+Thus, we next explore the deformations that emerge when a collection of small symbionts interacts with a deformable model cell.
+In particular, we consider $N_S$ identical and initially homogeneously distributed symbiont particles near the host cell.
+For simplicity, we set every symbiont particle to interact in the same (non-)reciprocal manner with the host.
+Symbiont particles will interact with each other through volume exclusion only.